Italy, Spain bonds shine as Ukraine crisis heats up

 With the European Central Bank standing ready to nurture growth in the euro zone with radical measures such as quantitative easing, investors are confident peripheral debt is now almost immune to outside shocks.

-No sign of selling pressure was evident as tension grew in Ukraine, where separatists flew the Russian flag over armoured vehicles taken from Kiev's army on Wednesday.

-"The issue of Russia doesn't necessarily affect one's opinion on Spain repaying their debt, which was the case a few years ago," said Bill Street, head of EMEA investments at State Street Global Advisers.
-He added any rise in yields due to geopolitical concerns would be a buying opportunity.
+"The issue of Russia doesn't necessarily affect one's opinion on Spain repaying their debt, which was the case a few years ago.
+Our fixed income team said (any rise in yields on the back of that) would be an opportunity to buy more," said Bill Street, head of EMEA investments at State Street Global Advisers.

 The total returns are also appealing.
 So far this year, Italian bonds have returned 6.3 percent and Spanish bonds 6.7 percent, around double the 3.2 percent returns on German paper, according to Citi's World Government Bond Index.